 It’s also a great idea to replace your water heater.
 This significant improvement will save you money on energy bills while reducing your carbon footprint.

 If you’re considering upgrading to modern water pipes, it’s wise to do it before you sell your home.
 Not only will this help improve your resale value, but it’ll also protect your health and your family.
-In addition to preventing water damage, new plumbing will reduce the risk of certain medical conditions.
+In addition to preventing the need for water damage restoration services in Suffolk County, new plumbing will reduce the risk of certain medical conditions.